 Screw the rest of the housework.
 We’re getting out of this house next.
 After all, I’m his mother before I am a housewife.
 It’s my job to help him discover this big, bright world.
 I was invited to join other moms for a walk on the boardwalk by the water today.
 Be social, Jenna.
 Go!

 First.
 Eat.
 Why do we have two giant bowls of watermelon in our fridge?
 I’m going to have zero room for groceries today.
-It would be fine if my husband bought seedless watermelon, but who wants a gallon of watermelon WITH the seeds?
 Add rearrange fridge to my growing to-do list.

 Settle for soup.
 It’ll be quick and easy.
 While it heats up, I unload the dishwasher.
 There has got to be a better way to organize baby bowls and sippy cups. *Three cups, two lids and three baby bowls come tumbling down on my head from the shelf*

-Scream silently in frustration.
-Why does everything always feel like it’s piling up on me?
+Sigh in frustration.
 Add organize kitchen cabinets to my to-do list.

 Soup is boiling loudly.
 If it’s possible to burn soup, I might have accomplished that.